This project is hosted at

 Basic Principles

 The basic principle is that the database structure is the correct one, not the java objects.
-I am, at heart a DBA and database designer1.
+I am, at heart a DBA and database designer

 Example Code